pjenvey/path-pep/pep-0NNN.rst

 file system path whether it actually represents a path or not.

-To help elevate the representation of file system paths from their encoding as strings and bytes to a more appropriate object representation, the pathlib module [#pathlib]_ was provisionally introduced in Python 3.4 through PEP 428.
+To help elevate the representation of file system paths from their representation as strings and bytes to a more appropriate object representation, the pathlib module [#pathlib]_ was provisionally introduced in Python 3.4 through PEP 428.
 While considered by some as an improvement over strings and bytes for file system paths, it has suffered from a lack of adoption.
-Typically the two key issues listed for the low adoption rate has been the lack of support in the standard library and the difficulty of safely extracting the string representation of the path from a ``pathlib.PurePath`` object in a safe manner for use in APIs that don't support pathlib objects natively (as the pathlib module does not support ``bytes`` paths, support for that type has never been a concern).
+Typically the key issue listed for the low adoption rate has been the lack of support in the standard library.
+This lack of support required users of pathlib to manually convert path objects to strings by calling ``str(path)`` which many found error-prone.

-The lack of support in the standard library has stemmed from the fact that the pathlib module was provisional.
-The acceptance of this PEP will lead to the removal of the module's provisional status, allowing the standard library to support pathlib object widely.

-The lack of safety in converting pathlib objects to strings comes from the fact that only generic way to get a string representation of the path was to pass the object to ``str()``.
+One issue in converting path objects to strings comes from the fact that only generic way to get a string representation of the path was to pass the object to ``str()``.
 This can pose a problem when done blindly as nearly all Python objects have some